 Light Domain Clerics gain abilities that relate to light and fire, debuffing enemies or dealing damage, or simply lighting the way for their allies.

-BG3 Cleric Build Light Domain
+BG3 Cleric Build Overview

 BG3 Clerics come in several varieties, but all of them live to enact their deity’s will and power in the world.